TheHyphen/feathers-objection/README.md

 '$ilike',
 '$notILike',
 '$or',
-'$and'
+'$and',
+'$sort',
+'$not'
 ```

 ### Eager Queries

 Eager queries is one way of solving the SQL database relational model in
-Feathers services, instead of relying with hooks.
+Feathers services, instead of relying on hooks.

 #### Service Options